 So is using a long passphrase generally better than using a complex password?
 And even if passphrases are better, how would you convince your colleagues and managers of this fact?
 The above spreadsheet can help settle the issue and convince others that it's time to leave passwords to the dustbin of history.
-The spreadsheet is in the public domain and can be obtained in the Downloads area of this blog.
-The spreadsheet is in the SEC505 zip file along with many other folders and files.
-The spreadsheet is named "Passphrase_Length_vs_Complexity.xls" and is located in the Extras folder of the SEC505 zip file (scripts.zip) here.
+The spreadsheet is in the public domain and can be found in the SEC505 zip file at BlueTeamPowerShell.com along with many other folders and files.
+The spreadsheet is named "Passphrase_Length_vs_Complexity.xls" and is located in the Extras folder of the SEC505 zip.

 This spreadsheet can be added to the "passphrase vs. password debate" that's been around for some time now (see here, here and here) and earlier versions of this spreadsheet have been a part of the Windows Track at SANS for many years.

 How To Use The SpreadSheet In Your Presentation

 In the red cells of the spreadsheet you enter your assumptions about your adversaries and your users: How many machines are they running in parallel to crack your passwords?
 What is the brute-force guessing rate of each machine, e.g., are they using the GPUs from multiple video cards to accelerate the cracking?
 How many non-alphanumeric characters are your users likely (or required) to use?
 Do your adversaries know what your minimum password length policy is?
 And, finally, what percentage of the total number of possibilities (the keyspace) will your adversaries have to search before they crack the password?